Employees will consistently go above and beyond when they're working for leaders they respect and for whom they love working.

 Larry was able to make some changes quickly.
-Others were gradual, but the team was greatly encouraged as they saw him doing what he promised.
+Others were gradual, but the team was greatly encouraged as they saw him doing what he had promised.
 Within two months, the company rose from declining sales to double digit year-over-year increases.

 One year later, morale on the leadership team was fantastic.
 When I asked each of the seven individuals what it was like to be a part of the team, they used phrases like, “It’s an honor,” and, “It’s a privilege.”
 Some of them had tears in their eyes as they spoke about their team with emotion and gratitude.
 Additionally, both top line revenue and bottom line profit showed double digit increases over the previous year’s performance.